Crush the Workplace Suggestion Box - It’s Doing Nothing for Your Culture

 A question you should perhaps ask yourself is – what is it about your culture that’s stifling feedback in the first place?

-At Liberty Mind, we regularly hear the complaint from leaders that teams just aren’t making suggestions – but have you built a culture of feedback?
+I regularly hear the complaint from leaders that teams just aren’t making suggestions – but have you built a culture of feedback?

 You cannot expect people to feel confident in putting across suggestions or giving feedback if you haven’t nurtured this kind of company culture in the first place.